 Starting pay rates for all appointments will be established within the approved UW System pay range for the position title.
 UW System pay ranges will serve as a starting point for setting pay rates.
 Further analysis will be done prior to position approval, including a review of current employee pay rates, market data and comparison to other UW System comprehensive campuses and local competitors.
+Additional information about starting pay can be found in the Compensation Philosophy & Salary Administration Guidelines.

-If requesting an adjustment to the approved salary range, the hiring authority will be required to obtain additional approval through the area leader (who will consult with HR and Budget).
+If requesting an adjustment to the approved salary range, the hiring authority will be required to obtain additional approval through the applicable cabinet member (who will consult with HR and Budget).
 If the maximum of the approved salary range was posted in the job advertisement without exception language, a higher salary may not be offered without reposting the position.